RareshAndMikey/Lee/README.md

 That's it

+## Known issues
+If you don't have enough priviledges, this program will NOT run properly.
+You need to have access to the `shutdown` command in `C:\Windows\System32\`.

 ## CRAP!
 I'VE ACCIDENTALLY OPENED IT!!
 You idiot.
 OK, once the Notepad typing thing finished.
 Open a run window and run `shutdown -a` (which aborts the shutdown), and open a task manager and quit the process to stop the song.